-Nevertheless, things become more complicated and terrible when you find a computer keeps shutting down over and over again or laptop keeps shutting off,; there must be some serious problems on the PC.
-So people would be wondering:
+Nevertheless, things become more complicated and terrible when you find a computer keeps shutting down over and over again.
+There must be some serious problems on the PC, thus people would be wondering:

 - Why does my computer turn off by itself?

 - How do I stop my computer from shutting down automatically?